 Bruxism happens in sleep most of the time so it is difficult to see the apparent symptoms so how do you know if you are grinding teeth?
 You can get to know about your teeth grinding if you wake up with soreness in your teeth or jaw.
 This is a significant sign of bruxism says River Oaks dentist near you.
 Another sign can be waking up headaches.
 Sensitivity in teeth can also be a sign of bruxism.
 The tiny fractures on the surface of the teeth caused due to bruxism can make the teeth sensitive to sweet, hot, and cold.

 The tiny fractures made on the surface of the teeth pave the way for decay and damage.
 The longer the grinding, the more affected the surface of the teeth.
 Even these tiny cracks can make your teeth vulnerable to breakage.
 Also, these breakages become home for bacteria and no amount of brushing or flossing can help.
 Once this problem is addressed, the damages on the teeth needs solution too.
 Usually, bonding or fillings can help in minor cracks while for larger spots crowns may be the solutions.

 GRINDING YOUR TEETH CAN LEAD TO DAMAGE AND DECAY

-Now that you know how detrimental teeth grinding can be for your oral health, if you notice early signs of decay, you must get it addressed by a dentist in River Oaks, TX.
+Now that you know how detrimental bruxism can be for your oral health, if you notice early signs of decay, you must get it addressed by a dentist in River Oaks, TX.